LoginRadius/engineering-portal/content/blog/speed-up-python-code/index.md

 L = [i for i in range (1, 1000) if i%3 == 0]
 ```

-List comprehension works faster than using the append method.
+List comprehension works faster than the append method.

 ## Use multiple assignments